jayjaychukwu/diagnosis-test/README.md

 - ReDoc: `http://localhost:8000/redoc/`

 ## Architecture
-- The project follows a Django, Django REST Framework with Docker for containerization
+The project follows a Django architecture and utilizes the Django REST Framework for building the API.
+Docker is used for containerization, providing an isolated and consistent environment for development and deployment.

+## Caching
-- Caching has been implemented using Django decorators such as cache_page on list and retrieve endpoints to improve performance.
+Caching has been implemented in the project using Django's caching mechanisms.
+Decorators such as cache_page have been applied to specific endpoints, such as list and retrieve operations, to improve performance by storing the response data in memory.
+This helps reduce the need for executing the same expensive database queries or computations repeatedly, resulting in faster response times for subsequent requests.

-- Utilizing the transaction.atomic() method to make a block of code occur in one transaction, therefore reducing round trips, improving performance and other benefits.
+## Transaction Atomicity
+The project leverages the transaction.atomic() method provided by Django's database API to ensure atomicity and improve performance.
+By encapsulating a block of code for uploading CSV files within transaction.atomic(), all database operations within that block are executed as a single transaction.
+This approach reduces the number of round trips between the application and the database server, leading to improved performance and efficiency.
+Additionally, it helps maintain data consistency and integrity by rolling back the entire transaction if any operation within the block fails, preventing partial updates and keeping the database in a consistent state.

+By employing caching and utilizing transaction atomicity, the project optimizes performance, reduces database round trips, and ensures the reliability and integrity of data operations.

+## Support and Feedback
 Please feel free to reach out to me or raise an Issue if you run into any problems running this project.